chenyi-real/TrafficSign/README.md

 This dataset include multi-exposure images about road signs.
 "overExposure" includes 2000 images which is high exposure images.
 "underExposure" includes 2000 images which is low exposure images.
+“Source” includes 2000 images which is source images.